 How Much and When Should I Take it?

 Eating protein regularly throughout the day will ensure you are providing your muscles with an adequate supply of aminos for muscle maintenance, growth and repair come post workout.
 It will also help keep your metabolism working and maintaining your lean muscle.
 But more importantly the type of protein you eat at the right time is critical to maximizing your goals.
-Here is an outline for when you need to consume protein and which type:
+Here is an outline for when and which type:

 Morning: In a hurry, choose a whey protein isolate, which will get you out of your fasted state and help kick start your metabolism for the day.
 Have as a smoothie, mix with fruit and berries, or blend with your morning oats.
 Eat within 30 minutes of rising.
 Not a protein powder fan, have egg whites, whole eggs or Greek yogurt.